Oxidized Phospholipids

 6. Ferroptosis

 Ferroptosis is an often-pathological form of cell death that is genetically, morphologically and biochemically distinct from apoptosis per se in that it is not induced by caspases and pore-forming or functionally related proteins.
 Rather, it is dependent on iron (and not other metal ions) and is characterized by intracellular iron accumulation and an unrestricted build-up of lipid peroxides derived from polyunsaturated fatty acids to such an extent that cellular membranes, including the plasma membrane, are disrupted to trigger lethal ion imbalances, membrane permeabilization and ultimately cell rupture.
 The oxidized phospholipids that induce ferroptosis may be formed both by enzymic and non-enzymic autoxidation, but the latter is the main driver of the propagation of lipid peroxidation in membranes.
 Several enzymes, including NADPH oxidases, NADPH-cytochrome P450 reductase and NADH-cytochrome b5 reductase (CYB5R1), transfer electrons from NAD(P)H to oxygen to generate hydrogen peroxide, which can react with iron to generate reactive hydroxyl radicals.
-To add to this, hydroperoxy-derivatives of arachidonoyl- or adrenoyl-phosphatidylethanolamines (20:4(n−6) and 22:4(n−6)) generated by 15‑lipoxygenase are reported to have an involvement in ferroptosis in some contexts.
-Diets that enhance the uptake, synthesis or incorporation of monounsaturated fatty acids into membrane phospholipids in place of polyunsaturates may reduce sensitivity to ferroptosis.
+To add to this, hydroperoxy-derivatives of arachidonoyl- or adrenoyl-phosphatidylethanolamines (20:4(n−6) and 22:4(n−6)) generated by 15‑lipoxygenase are reported to participate in ferroptosis in some contexts.
+The process has been described as a failure of the quality control system in cells that removes aberrant molecules arising from errors during biosynthesis, damage by environmental insults, or imbalances in enzymatic and metabolic activity - in this instance oxidative damage.

 The nature and concentrations of ferric ions (Fe3+) and ferrous ions (Fe2+) in cellular compartments are crucial.
 Within the endosomal compartments of the cell, ferric ions are reduced to ferrous ions and released into a labile iron pool in the cytoplasm via the divalent metal transporter 1 (DMT1), where it may be stored in complexation with the major iron storage protein ferritin.
 Disruption of iron homeostasis by removal of ferritin by the autophagy machinery ('ferritinophagy') leads to release of stored iron, and this has the potential to generate singlet oxygen or highly reactive hydroxyl radicals through the Fenton reaction (see our web page on isoprostanes).
 These radicals can oxidize the polyunsaturated fatty acids in the phospholipids of membranes to generate hydroperoxides and induce ferroptosis when insufficient levels of antioxidants or antioxidant enzymes are available.
 Further ferroptosis inducers include erastin, P53, Ras-selective lethal 3 (RSL3) and activating transcription factor 4 (ATF4).

 Scottish thistleMany different antioxidant systems and membrane repair pathways work together in the various cellular compartments to limit this membrane damage.
-By converting lipid hydroperoxides into non-toxic lipid alcohols, the glutathione peroxidase 4 (GPx4) prevents ferroptosis with assistance from the ferroptosis suppressor protein 1 (FSP1), α-tocopherol, the reduced form of coenzyme Q, and 7-dehydrocholesterol.
+By converting lipid hydroperoxides into non-toxic lipid alcohols, the selenoprotein glutathione peroxidase 4 (GPx4) in three isoforms with differing subcellular locations prevents ferroptosis with assistance from the ferroptosis suppressor protein 1 (FSP1), α‑tocopherol, the reduced form of coenzyme Q, and 7‑dehydrocholesterol.
 Glutathione (GSH) deficiency and/or inhibition of GPx4 can lead to lipid peroxide formation and to the induction of ferroptosis.
 The protein Fas-associated factor 1 (FAF1) protects cells from ferroptosis by sequestering free polyunsaturated fatty acids into a hydrophobic core and prevents their peroxidation by limiting access to iron.
 In that it controls the expression of antioxidant or cytoprotective genes that act against oxidative stresses, the transcription factor nuclear factor erythroid 2-related factor 2 (NRF2) is essential for the regulation of the antioxidant response in animal cells.

 Ferroptosis shifts the balance between oxidants and antioxidants in favour of oxidative damage to cell membranes, and it manifests itself as necrotic changes that include cell enlargement, swelling of some organelles and membrane rupture.
-Mitochondria and lysosomes make an appreciable contribution to the disruptive nature of the process, and mitochondria are involved in the early stages of the process especially.
+Mitochondria and lysosomes make an appreciable contribution to the disruptive nature of the process, and mitochondria participate in the early stages of the process especially.
 Various mechanisms are involved in the disruption of membranes with oxidized lipid tails undergoing reorientation to protrude into the aqueous phase, leading to a reduction in membrane thickness, micelle formation and eventually to pore formation and cell rupture.
 Accumulation of autoxidation-derived truncated lipids, rather than lipid hydroperoxides, is critical because of their shorter and highly mobile tails.

 While ferroptosis can be a necessary mechanism for maintaining cellular homeostasis, dysfunctioning of the process can be a cause of disease and pathological conditions.
 As cellular disruption can induce a rapid and massive influx of Ca2+ into the cytosol, it can promote inflammatory diseases because of the release of endogenous DAMPs, resulting in the recruitment and activation of immune cells.
-Ferroptosis is currently a subject of intensive study, as it has been shown to be involved in cell death associated with Alzheimer’s disease, Huntington’s disease, Parkinson’s disease, vascular dementia, kidney degradation and myocardial ischemia-reperfusion injury, and it can assist the invasion of host cells by bacterial and viral pathogens.
+Ferroptosis is currently a subject of intensive study, as it has been shown to be a factor in cell death associated with Alzheimer’s disease, Huntington’s disease, Parkinson’s disease, vascular dementia, kidney degradation and myocardial ischemia-reperfusion injury, and it can assist the invasion of host cells by bacterial and viral pathogens.

 On the other hand, ferroptosis can prevent tumour progression in cancer and enhances the effects of chemotherapy, radiotherapy and immunotherapy, so harnessing ferroptosis is seen as a potential strategy to overcome the pitfalls of traditional cancer treatments.
 Ferroptosis inducers and inhibitors of glutathione peroxidase 4 are currently being tested against various cancers.